alan-turing-institute/scivision/docs/contributing.md

 * **Computer vision models** for the model catalog, whether new or existing
 * **Data sources** for the data catalog, from the sciences or humanities
+* A **project page** describing how your model / data in the catalog are used
 * New features or other code improvements to the Scivision package itself
 * Bug reports

 #### Models and datasets

 Adding a model or dataset to the catalog makes it discoverable by other Scivision users.

+See :ref:`contributing-to-the-scivision-catalog`.

+#### Project pages

+Adding a project page allows you to describe in more detail how your models / data in the Scivision catalog have been used.
+This can contain details of the project and links to example notebooks or papers that use them.

 See :ref:`contributing-to-the-scivision-catalog`.